Hevea brasiliensis: Secondary metabolites

-H. brasiliensis produces cyanogenic glycosides (CGs) as a defense, concentrated in the seeds.
-(Although effective against other attackers, CGs are not very effective against fungal pathogens.
+Hevea brasiliensis produces cyanogenic glycosides (CGs) as a defense, concentrated in the seeds.
+(Although effective against other attackers, cyanogenic glycosides are not very effective against fungal pathogens.
 In rare cases, they are even detrimental.
-This is the case for H. b., which actually suffers worse from Pseudocercospora ulei if the rubber tree produces more CGs.
+This is the case for the rubber tree, which actually suffers worse from Pseudocercospora ulei when it produces more cyanogenic glycosides.
 This may be because cyanide inhibits the production of other defensive metabolites.
-This results in significantly divergent subpopulations with selection for or against CGs, depending on local likelihoods of fungal or non-fungal pest pressure.)
+This results in significantly divergent subpopulations with selection for or against cyanogenic glycosides, depending on local likelihoods of fungal or non-fungal pest pressure.)
 The carbon and nitrogen in CGs are recycled for growth and latex production if needed, and the ease of doing so makes them an attractive nitrogen store - especially if the plant is light-deprived and storage in photosynthesis proteins would thus be unhelpful.
-The α-hydroxynitrilases are likely contained in the cytoplasm.
+The α-hydroxynitriles are likely contained in the cytoplasm.
 Linamarin is hydrolyzed by an accompanying linamarase, a β-glycosidase.
-H. b. linamarase does act upon linamarin because it is a monoglucoside, while it does not for linustatin because it is a diglucoside - in fact, the production of linustatin inhibits linamarase cleavage of linamarin.
+Hevea brasiliensis linamarase does act upon linamarin because it is a monoglucoside, while it does not for linustatin because it is a diglucoside - in fact, the production of lovastatin inhibits linamarase cleavage of linamarin.
 This allows intra-plant, post-synthesis transport of linustatin without risking premature cleavage.